 And he went on to blame both sides.

-I think the most profound thing he said that nobody will talk about, is the answer to a lot of racial issues is the the poverty issue in America.
+I think the most profound thing he said that nobody will talk about is the answer to a lot of racial issues is the poverty issue in America.

-If if you go back and the points I made before the election, who was disproportionately impacted by the bad democratic Obama policies?
+If you go back in the points I made before the election, who was disproportionately impacted by the bad Democratic Obama policies?

-Now I always mention 13 million more Americans on food stamps, eight million more in poverty, and the ninety-five million on a labor force.
+Now, I always mentioned 13 million more Americans on food stamps, 8 million more in poverty, and the 95 million out of the labor force.

-But I've also broken broken it down for everybody demographically.
+But I've also broken it down for everybody demographically.

-And ha yet I keep asking, how did that help the black community?
+And yet I keep asking, how did that help the black community?

 It didn't.

-I mean, uh, we're actually going to get to it our next hour.
+I mean, we're actually going to get to it our next hour.

-CNN actually said, Does he have a right to be a human being?
+CNN actually said, does he ever write to be a human being?

 That's what one of their commentators said.